Author: Jeff Bacon

 The Putative Father Registry

 Oklahoma maintains a Putative Father Registry under 10 O.S. § 7506-1.1.
-Registering preserves your right to receive notice if an adoption petition is filed concerning your child.
-For unmarried fathers who suspect the mother may attempt adoption or who are not in active contact with the mother during pregnancy, prompt registration is a critical defensive step.
-The registry is not a substitute for a paternity action, but it can be a vital piece of the overall protection strategy.
+Registering preserves your right to notice if someone files an adoption petition for your child.
+Register promptly if you suspect the mother may attempt adoption.
+Do the same if you are not in active contact with her during the pregnancy.
+The registry is not a substitute for a paternity action.
+But it can be a vital part of your overall protection strategy.

 Common Scenarios We Handle

-Cooperative Mother, Need for a Written Order — Sometimes the mother is fine with the father’s involvement but neither party has formalized anything.
-Filing a paternity action with proposed agreed orders is fast and creates enforceable structure.
+Cooperative Mother, Need for a Written Order — Sometimes the mother supports the father’s involvement, but nothing is formal.
+Filing a paternity action with proposed agreed orders is fast.
+It creates enforceable structure.

-Mother Withholding Access — Access is suddenly limited; calls go unanswered; pickups stop happening.
-The petition itself often resets the dynamic, and the court can enter temporary orders quickly.
+Mother Withholding Access — Access suddenly shrinks.
+Calls go unanswered.
+Pickups stop happening.
+The petition itself often resets the dynamic.
+The court can also enter temporary orders quickly.

 Disputed Biological Paternity — Court-ordered DNA testing resolves the question.
-Both establishment and disestablishment cases run through the same procedural framework.
+Establishment and disestablishment cases run through the same process.

-Stepfather or Boyfriend Seeking Stepparent Adoption — Establishing paternity (and registering with the putative father registry) early is the defensive posture against future adoption petitions.
+Stepfather or Boyfriend Seeking Stepparent Adoption — Establish paternity early and register with the putative father registry.
+That is the defense against future adoption petitions.

 Step-by-Step Process

 1. Document your involvement.
-Save records of support, contact attempts, and time spent with the child.
+Save records of support, contact attempts, and time with your child.

 2. Consider registry filing if there is any risk of adoption.

-3. Pursue voluntary AOP if appropriate — but understand its limits.
+3. Pursue a voluntary AOP if appropriate — but know its limits.

 4. File a paternity petition in district court — this is the durable path.